Childhood Immunisations (5 years and over)

 -

-- The number of children who had received the Haemophilus influenza type b and meningitis C (Hib/MenC) booster by age 5 years was 1,710 (91.9%)
+- The number of children who had received the Haemophilus influenza type b and meningitis C (Hib/MenC) booster by age five was 1,703 (93.5%)

-- The number of children who received the combined Diptheira, Tetanus, Polio, Pertussis, Hib and HepB primary vaccine by age 5 year was 1,747 (93.9%)
+- The number of children who received the combined Diptheira, Tetanus, Polio, Pertussis, Hib and HepB primary vaccine by age five was 1,724 (94.7%)

-- The number of children who received the combined Diptheira, Tetanus, Polio and Pertussis booster vaccine by age 5 year was 1,568 (93.9%)
+- The number of children who received the combined Diptheira, Tetanus, Polio and Pertussis booster vaccine by age five was 1,559 (85.6%)

 Source: NHS England, Childhood Vaccination Coverage Statistics: Data Tables

-Across Blackpool, immunisation uptake by the age of 5 years is higher than the national average but recent trends show uptake is falling locally and nationally.
-Two doses of MMR vaccine are required to provide satisfactory protection against measles, mumps and rubella, and although coverage in Blackpool is above the national average (Figure 1) it remains below the goal of 90%.
-In 2023/24, 86.2% of Blackpool's children had two doses of the MMR vaccine by the time they began school, a continuing fall on the previous years.
-Approximately 5%-10% of children are not fully immune after only one dose of the vaccine, therefore the second dose provides a further opportunity to protect children, with less than 1% of children remaining susceptible after receiving the two recommended doses2.
+Across Blackpool, immunisation uptake by the age of five years is higher than the national average.
+After a recent small dip trends for MMR (one and two doses), and DTaP/IPV booster show uptake is increasing locally, but still falling nationally.
+Two doses of MMR vaccine are required to provide satisfactory protection against measles, mumps and rubella, and although coverage in Blackpool is above the national average (figure 2) it remains below the goal of 90%.
+In 2024/25, 87.4% of Blackpool's children had two doses of the MMR vaccine by the time they began school.
+Approximately 5%-10% of children are not fully immune after only one dose of the vaccine, therefore the second dose provides a further opportunity to protect children, with less than 1% of children remaining susceptible after receiving the two recommended doses.2

-Figure 3 shows the longer term trend in the proportion of children who have received two doses of the MMR vaccine by their 5th birthday.
-In Blackpool coverage has increased from lower than the national average before 2019/20 to higher than average, though in recent years coverage has been falling nationally, regionally and locally.
+Figure 3 shows the longer-term trend in the proportion of children who have received two doses of the MMR vaccine by their fifth birthday.
+In Blackpool coverage has increased from lower than the national average before 2019/20 to higher than average, though in recent years coverage had been falling nationally, regionally and locally.
+While the rates for Blackpool and the North West have increased from 2023/24, they still remains below the recommended target of 95% population coverage.

-Figure 3: Trend in the proportion of children who have 2 doses of MMR vaccine by their 5th birthday
+Figure 3: trend in the proportion of children who have two doses of MMR vaccine by their fifth birthday

 Source: OHID, Health Protection Profile, Immunisation and childhood vaccine preventable diseases